 Tab or click to add a new comment or edit an existing one.
 You can also add standard information to a comment, such as date and time.
+If you add a URL to a comment, it will be converted to a clickable link.

-You can add information about the project as a whole using the Notes object (()), which is the last object in the project tree.
+You can add information about the project as a whole using the Notes object (), which is the last object in the project tree.
 Double-click on the Notes object to open it and add information.
+When viewing projects in the Projects tab, information in a project's Notes will be displayed when you hold the mouse cursor over the project's thumbnail: